Are Illinois Records Public?

 Alternative to contacting state government agencies, requestors can also appeal such decisions in a federal court.
 Interested persons are to file a suit at the federal court in any of the following places:

 - Location of their principal place of business (if any)

 - Where the records are situated

 Interested persons who wish to remove their names from Illinois public record search can enforce a state statute or petition for a court order.
-However, the record in question must fall under the list of exemptions allowed by law.
+The court order will both apply to records maintained by online public records resources as well as government databases.
+However, the record in question must fall under the list of exemptions allowed by the Illinois Public Records Act.
 Requestors can then choose to either seal or expunge their records.

 - Sealing a Record